cortizaldana/Project-Engineering-Explanation/README.md

-- <a href="https://youtu.be/aNkcnJ6Tu5k"> YouTube: Project Engineering Explanation  </a>

-# The Foundation
+# Building The Foundation For Our Production like env

-- KVM/QEMU
-- Virtualizing everything
+- I'll be relying on KVM/QEMU to virtualize everything
-- Keeps cost down
+- Virtualizing will keep cost down
+- This project is all about building the base of our production like env to support future scaling

-# Network Segmentation
+# Network Segmentation Is What I Will Be Implementing

 - Bridges will act like a network subnet
 - Each bridge will have virtual machines/services running